 Our CBD Oil Story

-This is our CBD Oil start and the start of how CBD Oil got to Kentucky.
+This is my CBD Oil start and how CBD Oil got to Kentucky.
 Nothing prepares parents for the first crisis that involves their child.
 Since day one, Colten had given us a run for our money.
 Two extra digits on his right foot (What?!
 Yes.
 It was the craziest little foot, but it was still adorable), a week-long stay in ICU 4 days after birth while he lounged under lights, and we prayed for him to eat.
 Nothing with him went according to plan.
 Looking back now, I’m glad it didn’t.
 Because it was our plan, he wouldn’t adhere to it.
 God had another.

 In January 2009, at age 3, Colten had his first tonic-clonic seizure while on the stairs with his brother, Gunner (6), and our Great Dane pup, Angus.